dtylman/gitmoo-goog/README.md

         Time format used for folder paths based on https://golang.org/pkg/time/#Time.Format (default "2016/Janurary") -use-file-name
-        Use file name when uploaded to Google Photos (default off) -download-throttle
+        Use file name when uploaded to Google Photos (default off) -include-exif
+        Retain EXIF metadata on downloaded images.
+Location information is not included because Google does not include it. (default off)
+  -download-throttle
         Rate in KB/sec, to limit downloading of items (default off) -concurrent-downloads